richardpauldev/578PA3.2/README.md

 # Overview #

 ### Goal ###
-The goal of this assignment are to use consensus to build a fault-tolerant replicated datastore application using one of the following three options (two for extra credit):
+The goal of this assignment is to use consensus to build a fault-tolerant replicated datastore application using one of the following three options (two for extra credit):

 1. **Coordination server** (Zookeeper): A coordination protocol using Zookeeper as a logically centralized service accessible to all replicas;